-In this paper, we follow a different approach for regaining decidability in the presence of rigid roles: temporal operators are allowed to occur only in front of axioms (i.e., ABox assertions and TBox axioms), but not as concept constructors.
-We show that reasoning becomes simpler in this setting: with rigid roles, satisfiability is decidable (more precisely: 2-EXPTIME-complete); without rigid roles, the complexity decreases to NEXPTIME-complete; and without any rigid symbols, it decreases further to EXPTIME-complete (i.e., the same complexity as reasoning in $\mathcal{ALC}$ alone).
+Our contribution.
+In this paper, we study combinations of $\mathcal{ALC}$ with LTL in which temporal operators are allowed to occur only in front of axioms (i.e., ABox assertions and TBox axioms), but not as concept constructors.
+We show that reasoning becomes simpler in this setting: with rigid roles, satisfiability is decidable (more precisely: 2-EXPTIME-complete); without rigid roles (but with rigid concepts), the complexity decreases to NEXPTIME-complete; and without any rigid symbols, it decreases further to EXPTIME-complete (i.e., the same complexity as reasoning in $\mathcal{ALC}$ alone).
 We also consider two other ways of decreasing the complexity of satisfiability to EXPTIME.
 On the one hand, satisfiability without rigid roles (but with rigid concepts) becomes EXPTIME-complete if GCIs can occur only as global axioms that must hold in every temporal world.
 Note that, in this case, ABox assertions are not assumed to be global, i.e., the valid ABox assertions may vary over time.
-On the other hand, satisfiability with rigid concepts and roles becomes EXPTIME-complete if the temporal component is restricted appropriately by replacing the temporal operators until (U) and next (X) of LTL with diamond $(\diamond)$ , which expresses "sometime in the future."
+On the other hand, satisfiability with rigid concepts and roles becomes EXPTIME-complete if the temporal component is restricted appropriately by replacing the temporal operators until (U) and next (X) of LTL with diamond $(\diamond)$ , which says "sometime in the future."

 The situation we concentrate on in this paper (i.e., where temporal operators are allowed to occur only in front of axioms) has been considered before only for the case where there are no rigid concepts or roles.
-The combination approach introduced in [11] yields a decision procedure for this case, whose worstcase complexity is, however, non-optimal.
-Our EXPTIME upper bound for this case actually also follows from more general results in [12] (see the remark following Theorem 14.15 on page 605 of [12]).
-However, also in [12], the setting where temporal operators are allowed to occur only in front of axioms is considered only in the absence of rigid symbols.
+The combination approach introduced in [Finger and Gabbay 1992] yields a decision procedure for this case, whose worst-case complexity is, however, non-optimal.
+Our EXPTIME upper bound for this case actually also follows from more general results in [Gabbay et al. 2003] (see the remark following Theorem 14.15 on page 605).
+However, also in [Gabbay et al. 2003], the setting where temporal operators are allowed to occur only in front of axioms is considered only in the absence of rigid symbols.